Stock Market Today: Stocks Plunge on Inflation Data, Falls for Disney and Banks - ExBulletin

 While it is encouraging to see inflation moderating and signs of improving labor conditions, investors should expect volatility with lingering banking concerns and a debt ceiling debate still unresolved. , said Mike Loewengart, head of model portfolio construction at Morgan Stanley Global Investment Office.

-For banks, the broader concern is that the sector’s difficulties could lead to a decline in lending, which would hurt the economy.
+For banks, the broader concern is that the industry’s problems could lead to a decline in lending, which would hurt the economy.
 Meanwhile, the US government is closing in on the June 1 deadline when it could short of money unless Congress allows it to borrow more.
 Economists say a default on US government debt could be catastrophic for the economy.

 The 10-year Treasury yield fell to 3.39% from 3.44% on Wednesday evening.
 It helps set the rates for mortgages and other large loans.
 The two-year Treasury yield, which moves more in line with Fed expectations, slipped to 3.90% from 3.91%.

-On the winning side on Wall Street was Robinhood Markets, which rose 5.6% after posting a smaller loss and better earnings for the last quarter than expected.
+On the winning side on Wall Street was Robinhood Markets, which rebounded 6.4% after reporting a smaller loss and better-than-expected earnings for the last quarter.
 It also launched a way for advanced traders to perform certain types of trades 24 hours a day, five days a week.

 In overseas markets, shares in London fell 0.1% after the bank of england raised interest rates to their highest level since late 2008.
 This move was widely expected as inflation remains high in the UK